sourcegraph/sourcegraph-public-snapshot/doc/user/code_intelligence/lsif.md

 ## Stale code intelligence

 LSIF code intelligence will be out-of-sync when you're viewing a file that has changed since the LSIF data was uploaded.
-You can fix this by setting up a periodic job that generates and uploads LSIF for the tip of your default branch (e.g. master) daily.
-Improvements to this are slated for Sourcegraph 3.9.
+You can mitigate this by setting up a periodic job that generates and uploads LSIF for the tip of your default branch (e.g. master) daily.
+Improvements to this are planned for Sourcegraph 3.9.

-TODO mention how basic code intel falls back

-TODO recommend against mixing LSIF and LSP

 ## More about LSIF

 To learn more, check out our lightning talk about LSIF from GopherCon 2019 or the [introductory blog post](https://about.sourcegraph.com/blog/code-intelligence-with-lsif):

 <iframe width="560" height="315" src="https://www.youtube.com/embed/fMIRKRj_A88" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-TODO comparison with LSP